Kerridge’s Bar & Grill restaurant - London, UK

 Classically proportioned, the brasserie-style restaurant, once a vision of light, beige and creamy tones, has been transformed by David Collins Studio into a darker, more seductive space, described by creative director Simon Rawlings as a ‘spectacle of theatre, preparation, drama and intimacy’.
 The walls and vaulted ceiling are enriched by an enveloping deep racing green, while armchairs and deep-buttoned banquettes of glossy burgundy leather lend a posh gastropub (very now) meets gentleman’s club feel.
 For a company that practically invented ‘timeless glamour’, David Collins Studio doesn’t disappoint here with a monumental bar featuring a pewter counter, fluted glass, antique mirror panels and brass detailing headlining the room.

-It being Kerridge though, of course the food is the star.
-Memorable, to the point of putting other dishes in the shade, was the incredible glazed omelette ‘Lobster Thermidor’ starter.
+It being Kerridge though, the food is the star.
+Memorable, to the point of putting other dishes in the shade, was the glazed omelette ‘Lobster Thermidor’ starter.
 Sweet, rich and succulent with large chunks of pink meat coated in creamy egg, it came served in a mini frying pan and was the table’s unanimous favourite (and is already dubbed ‘the most talked about omelette in town’), although the south coast lemon sole with shrimps, seaweed, shellfish velouté and pommes maxim was a fine main.
 To finish, the high-rise blackcurrant soufflé caused dessert envy all round.
 Acoustics aren’t great and the playlist needs revising to improve upon a monotonous dull bassline, but this is early days and such things will be tweaked.
 Don’t be put off by his bestselling diet books either, because Kerridge’s menu here is rich and full of flavour.§